Divya110205/EXNO-5-DS/README.md

-# EXNO-5-DS-DATA VISUALIZATION USING MATPLOT LIBRARY
+# EX:5 DATA VISUALIZATION USING MATPLOT LIBRARY

 # Aim:
   To Perform Data Visualization using matplot python library.